C3.ai Inc (AI) Stock: A Guide to the Market Trend - News Heater

 Is It Worth Investing in C3.ai Inc (NYSE: AI) Right Now?

-Moreover, the 36-month beta value for AI is 1.53.
-Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 3 as “sell.”
+The 36-month beta value for AI is also noteworthy at 1.53.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 rating it as “hold,” and 3 rating it as “sell.”

 AI) stock’s latest price update